-Providing affordable housing options is also done through the rental rehabilitation program. \$50,000 was budgeted in 2012 for this program.
-Only two (2) rehabilitation projects were completed in the program year due to lack of interest in the program and lack of follow through by applicants for our new Rental Rehabilitation Program
+Providing affordable housing options is also done through the rental rehabilitation program..
+Funds were encumbered during the 2013 Program Year for a project; however, work had not started as of the end of the program year.
+No additional applications were received in the program year due to lack of interest in the program and lack of follow through by applicants for our new Rental Rehabilitation Program

-PY 2012 RENTAL REHABILIATION PROGRAM
+PY 2013 RENTAL REHABILATION PROGRAM

 Address Completion Date Project Cost Lead Grant # LMI Units LMI Census Tract or Block Group

-332 Hudson Ave 9/4/2012 \$20,000 \$0 2 Yes
+200 E Irving Ave 9/4/2012 \$11,910 \$0 1 Yes

-123 Mill St 8/24/2012 \$12,858 \$0 1 Yes